Advancing U.S. Social Justice through Human Rights: 15th Anniversary Celebration of the BHRH Lawyers' Network

-Naureen Shah starts her talk by saying that the proposition go on about how advanced the weapon is but have failed to put forward any evidence that it is effective.
+Naureen Shah starts her talk by saying that the proposition goes on about how advanced the weapon is but has failed to put forward any evidence that it is effective.
 She highlights that acts of terrorism happen every other week in Pakistan and uses a case of a mosque that was bombed and then a 2nd bombing took place killing all the rescuers leaving children lying in pools of blood.
 Will drone strikes be effective in reducing these types of attacks?
 She says there is no evidence that it does.

-She goes on to say that some of these terrorists groups that were operating in the outer regions of Pakistan have now moved into the cities because they know that's where drone strikes won't work without heavy civilian casualties.
-Also Pakistan is strongly against the use of drone warfare and has passed a bill to stop it, yet the US government still continues to use drone strikes in Pakistan.
+She goes on to say that some of these terrorist groups that were operating in the outer regions of Pakistan have now moved into the cities because they know that's where drone strikes won't work without heavy civilian casualties.
+Also, Pakistan is strongly against the use of drone warfare and has passed a bill to stop it, yet the US government still continues to use drone strikes in Pakistan.
 She says how are the people supposed to truth their own government if they cannot keep promises of innocent people not being killed by drone warfare.
-It is detrimental to the democracy in Pakistan and in that sense it is ineffective to the people who live there.
+It is detrimental to the democracy in Pakistan and in that sense, it is ineffective to the people who live there.
 She concludes by saying that the continued use of drone warfare is ineffective for long term peace and stability in those countries where it is used.

 A panel discussion on living and labor conditions, the obligations of corporations and development institutions and the problematic role of social responsibility mechanisms in the Indian tea sector.
 The panelists have all been involved in recent field research on Indian tea plantations.
 Tea is grown on plantations where labor conditions have changed very little over the past century.
 Much has changed in the economics of tea, however.